 A stylish version of the Aquila race car in a clean blue-and-white color scheme, emphasizing the car’s form and elegance.

-Back to the top
+Back to top

-Description of the First Submission
+1st Phase: A Concept and Description of the First Submission

 At the end of the email, I was asked if I wanted my name mentioned on their Facebook page, which I gladly accepted.

 It turned out that there were 27 participants, and seven of us advanced to the finals.
+This recognition underscored the significance of motorsport design and Danish automotive design in an international racing competition.

 Move the mouse over the image and press the left button to interact.
 More information on animation VR